openshift/training/04-Resources-and-Hello-World.md

 ## Applying Quota to Projects
 At this point we have created our "demo" project, so let's apply the quota above to it.
-Still in a `root` terminal in the `training/beta4` folder:
+Still in a `root` terminal on your master:

-    oc create -f quota.json -n demo
+    oc create -f ~/training/content/quota.json -n demo

 If you want to see that it was created: